mlz-ictrl/nicos/doc/source/gui/config.rst

    Provides a panel with several labels that display basic information about the current experiment, such as experiment title, sample name and user name.

+   It also provides several buttons with which the user can change proposal info, sample properties, scan environment and setups.

+   Options:

+   * ``sample_panel`` -- what to show when the user clicks on the "Sample" button.
+The value must be a panel configuration, e.g. ``panel('...')`` or ``tabbed(...)``.

+     There are several panels that are useful for this:

+     - ``nicos.clients.gui.panels.setup_panel.GenericSamplePanel`` -- a panel
+       that only shows a single input box for the sample name.
+     - ``nicos.clients.gui.panels.setup_panel.TasSamplePanel`` -- a panel that
+       also shows input boxes for triple-axis sample properties (such as lattice constants).

 .. figure:: experimentinfopanel.png
      :alt: experiment info panel
      :align: center